-When you work in a corporate world, and your child is sick, working from home for the time being can be considered but for how long, you don’t know.
+When you work in a traditional office set-up, and your child is sick, working from home, for the time being, can be considered but for how long, you don’t know.
 Ideally, it doesn’t work that way.
 You just got to deal with it by the time you are finally back to work, physically.
 Been there a lot.
 To those who have followed how my youngest daughter would often fall sick knew very well how I struggled with absences and keeping up with the office works.
-I knew from my heart that there were times when my co-workers would roll their eyes because I had to take another sick day with my daughter.
+I knew from my heart that there were times when my co-workers would roll their eyes because I had to take another sick leave with my daughter.

 If you are a mom, you know very well how difficult it could get when dealing with a sick child.
 Either way, working from home or from the office are both the same.
 Let’s then list down the advantages and disadvantages when dealing with and caring for a sick child: